trading-inspiration | 05-01-26

 - Prefer index-based trading over individual stocks

-- Want exposure to futures without large capital requirements
+- Want exposure to CME Group products without large capital requirements

 Learning to Read Charts Without Overthinking